What is a transaction price under IFRS 15

 If the entity expects to refund some or all of the consideration to a customer for reasons other than a right to return a product, a refund liability should be recognised instead of revenue (IFRS 15.55).

-Variable consideration in sales-based or usage-based royalties
+Sales-based or usage-based royalties

 The existence of a significant financing component in the contract